instantlinux/docker-tools/images/mariadb-galera/README.md

           protocol: tcp
           mode: host
 ~~~
-You'll need a separate load-balancer for serving your published port.
+You may want a separate load-balancer for serving your published port.

 ### Logging